 We can also help with goal-setting and manage everything Tag Manager related, if needed, to ensure that everything is running smoothly.
 However, it’s important to us that our clients own all of their data in both Google Analytics and Tag Manager.

-All accounts will be created primarily under your busines’ name.
+All accounts will be created primarily under your business’ name.

-For reporting, we recommend using Google Data Studio.
+For reporting, we recommend using Google Looker Studio.
 It makes website data always available and shareable between all parties.

-Data Studio compiles data from different sources (like Google Ads) onto a dashboard and the data is updated in real time.
-The web-based Data Studio runs on Google’s servers.
+Looker Studio compiles data from different sources (like Google Ads) onto a dashboard and the data is updated in real time.
+The web-based Looker Studio runs on Google’s servers.
 Dashboards can be shared via links.

 We have years of experience in building dashboards and are able to recommend the best KPI templates for different parts of your business.
 Typical examples include channel-specific dashboards, marketing and sales dashboards and an executive dashboards.

-Data Studio can be used to combine many different data sources and analyze them side by side.
-In addition to Google and Facebook, we can utilize data from HubSpot, Adform and SEMrush and add all of these to the same dashboard.
+Looker Studio can be used to combine many different data sources and analyze them side by side.
+In addition to Google and Facebook, we can utilize data from HubSpot, Adform and Ahrefs and add all of these to the same dashboard.

 Need help with web analytics?